kb-dk/ds-license/README.md

 An attribute-group can define several mappings and every single mapping in the attribute group must validate for the license to validate.
 The reason you can define several attribute-groups in one license is to avoid defining many identical licences that gives access to same material but by different conditions.

+## Attribute groups
+A license must have a least 1 attribute defined.
+If just one attribute validates then the
+whole license will validate.
+Think of this as 'OR' between the attibute groups.
+Within an attributegroup there can be defined several restrictions and all must match to validate the attrivbute group.
+Think of this as 'AND' between the conditions in an attribute group.

 ### License validation algoritm
 First the validation check will limit to licenses that are valid for the date of the requests.
 Then for each license every